raveenaaa/Pipeline/README.md

 * HTTP Status code

 We have defined that a canary will pass if:
-* HTTP Status code `PASS` and canaryScore > 50%
+* HTTP Status code `PASS` and canaryScore >= 50%

 ##### Note:
 We have kept the agent (`Monitoring/agent/`) and dashboard (`Monitoring/dashboard`) common for the cloud and local instances.
-While `MySql` is a dependency of `iTrust` it is not used in `checkbox.io`.
+While `MySQL` is a dependency of `iTrust` it is not used in `checkbox.io`.
 Hence you may observe that the `MySQL memory usage %` is consistently 0 during the canary analysis for both blue and green.
-Keeping this in mind, we have not included MySql metric in our final canary analysis reports.
+Keeping this in mind, we have not included MySQL metric in our final canary analysis reports.

 #### Screencast: